CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/README.md

              18330       cpu      MLP 30057355  R       0:07      1 compute-003
 ```

-Once the job is complete, you can check the output in the `res.txt` file.
+Once the job is complete, you can check the output in the `S-res.txt` file.
 This file will contain the output of the Python script, including any print statements.
+You can also check any error outputs in the `S-err.txt` file.

 Other useful information:
 * You can delete the job on the queue using the `scancel` command.